hellerda/aws-login/README.md

 Generate the file from full SSO login.
 Opens browser window for login.
 ```
-$ aws-login dumpconfig --start-url "https://d-987654321d.awsapps.com/start" --sso-session-name "my-sso" --sso-region "us-east-1"
+$ aws-login dumpconfig --start-url "https://d-987654321d.awsapps.com/start" --sso-session-name "my-org" --sso-region "us-east-1"
 ```

 Use a cached accessToken generated externally, like from ```aws sso login```.
 You don't have to do full SSO login, but, you should still provide the other options to ensure the correct values are written to your file.
 ```
-$ aws-login dumpconfig --sso-access-token $(get-aws-oidc-accessToken) --start-url "https://d-987654321d.awsapps.com/start" --sso-session-name "my-sso" --sso-region "us-east-1"
+$ aws-login dumpconfig --sso-access-token $(get-aws-oidc-accessToken) --start-url "https://d-987654321d.awsapps.com/start" --sso-session-name "my-org" --sso-region "us-east-1"
 ```

 Use accessToken from internal cache.
 ```
-$ aws-login dumpconfig --use-cache --start-url "https://d-987654321d.awsapps.com/start" --sso-session-name "my-sso" --sso-region "us-east-1"
+$ aws-login dumpconfig --use-cache --start-url "https://d-987654321d.awsapps.com/start" --sso-session-name "my-org" --sso-region "us-east-1"
 ```

 Output will be like:
 ```
 # This is your Identity Center portal entry...
-[sso-session my-sso]
+[sso-session my-org]
 sso_region = us-east-1
 sso_start_url = https://d-987654321d.awsapps.com/start

 # Profiles for your discovered access...
 [profile my-acct-1-AdministratorAccess]
-sso_session = my-sso
+sso_session = my-org
 sso_account_id = 111111111111
 sso_role_name = AdministratorAccess
 #region = us-east-1

 [profile my-acct-2-ReadOnlyAccess]
-sso_session = my-sso
+sso_session = my-org
 sso_account_id = 222222222222
 sso_role_name = ReadOnlyAccess
 #region = us-east-1
 ```

 **NOTE:** Although you provide ```--sso-region```, the region of the Identity Center instance, the program does not know what region you want to use for each profile entry.
 By default it adds a region pointing the same as sso-region, but this entry is commented out.
-If you want to use a different region you can pass the ```--region``` option, which will set the region for all entries.
+If you want to use a different region you can pass the ```--region``` option, which will set the region for all profiles.

-Unfortunately there is no way to set a per-entry value.
+Unfortunately there is no way to set a per-profile value.
 If you need to set a different regions for different profiles, edit the file accordingly.